Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear objective: Introduction

 \section{Introduction}

-The area of nonlinear integer programming is rich in applications but quite challenging from a computational point of view.
-We refer to the recent articles~\cite{belotti2013mixed,burer-letchford} for comprehensive surveys on these topics.
+The area of integer nonlinear programming is rich in applications but quite challenging from a computational point of view.
+We refer to the articles~\cite{belotti2013mixed,burer-letchford} for comprehensive surveys on these topics.
 The tools that are mainly used are sophisticated techniques that exploit relaxations, constraint enforcement (e.g.,~cutting planes) and convexification of the feasible set.
-Reformulations in an extended space and cutting planes for nonlinear integer programs have been investigated and proposed for some time, see e.g.~\cite{ceria1999convex, frangioni2006, stubbs:1999}.
+Reformulations in an extended space and cutting planes for integer nonlinear programs have been investigated and proposed for some time, see e.g.~\cite{ceria1999convex,frangioni2006,stubbs:1999}.
 This line of research mostly provides a nontrivial extension of the theory of disjunctive programming to the nonlinear case.
-To the best of our knowledge, these results are obtained under some restrictive conditions: typically, convexity of the feasible set $S$, or $S\subseteq \{0,1\}^n$ (these cases cover some important areas of application).
+To the best of our knowledge, these results are obtained under some restrictive conditions: typically, the feasible set is assumed to be convex or to contain 0/1 points only (these cases cover some important areas of application).

-In this paper we focus on {\em linear} inequalities that we use as cuts.
-As the convex hull of $S\cap \Z^n$ is a polytope when $S\subseteq \R^n$ is compact, a finite number of linear inequalities suffices for its characterization, and only $n$ such inequalities determine an optimal point.
-Furthermore, some relaxations are polyhedral: most notably, Dadush, Dey and Vielma~\cite{dadush:2014} proved that if $S$ is a compact and convex set, then its Chv\'atal closure is a polytope (whereas this is not the case for the split closure of $S$~\cite{dadush2011split}).

-However, nonlinear inequalities are fundamental in the characterization of the convex hull of some nonlinear sets that strengthen the original formulation.
-For instance, Burer and K{\i}l{\i}n\c{c}-Karzan~\cite{burer:2017}, extending several results (see, e.g.,~\cite{andersen2013intersection, belotti2013families, belotti:2017, modaresi2016intersection}), show that the convex hull of the intersection of a second-order-cone representable set and a single homogeneous quadratic inequality can be described by adding a single nonlinear inequality, defining an additional second-order-cone representable set.

 In this paper we present a finite cutting plane algorithm for problems of the form